brusMX/nginx-observability/README.md

 ### Deploying nginx with metrics enabled

-- AKS cluster
-- Kubectl binary connected to your cluster

-To test out the functionality of `stub_status` of Nginx, feel free to deploy the added artifacts following the next commands:
+To test out the functionality of `stub_status` of Nginx, feel free to deploy the added `/artifacts` following these  commands:

 1. Create a configmap with the needed nginx configuration.